Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-concepts.md

 ## Private DNS Zone Management

 When using Private DNS Zones as the DNS name registration solution for your Private Endpoints requires some upfront consideration.
-Determining where your Private DNS Zone resources will be located and how they will be shared should be done before brining Private Endpoints into production.
+Determining where your Private DNS Zone resources will be located and how they will be shared should be done before bringing Private Endpoints into production.

 ### Private DNS Zone Duplication